raybenchen/gitCommands/README.md

 $ git commit -m "first commit" # commits everything in staging to be ready to be pushed to Github
 $ git remote add origin https://github.com/quinnliu/GitCommands.git
 $ git push -u origin master # the "-u" is so that the next time your push you don't need to type "origin master"
-# put in username & password
+# put in a username & password
 ```

 ### When adding on to your repository online with changes